luciopaiva/heapify/README.md

 ### push(key, priority)

 Adds a new item to the queue with a given `key` and `priority`.
-Will throw an error if the queue is already at its capacity.
+Throws an error if the queue is already at its capacity.

 Example: